Reports & research

 We deliver impactful programmes and projects that uphold our high standards and values

-We strive to be accountable to the people we support – and to those who support us, like our partners, funders, and staff.
+We strive to be accountable to the people we support – and to those who support us, like our partners, funders and staff.

 Here you will find some of the ways that we do this – from our legal reports and accounts, to the ways in which we contribute to research and development on issues affecting education for conflict-affected and marginalised communities.

-In 2022 WTI:
+In 2024 WTI:

 Annual Reports

-New Research:
+Our Research:

 Evaluation of the Accelerated Secondary Education Programme in South Sudan